 The Body Shop is known for promoting awareness of domestic violence and AIDS, and it doesn't use demeaning-to-women images in ads.
 By 2020, the brand's goal is to develop a new sustainable package for its products, use 10 percent less and 100 percent renewable energy in stores, green building, and more.

-Other ways tech impacts the environment
+Other ways tech impacts green marketing

 For those willing to join green marketing and show love for our planet, focus on brand content to let the world know about your endeavors.